 - CJ Affiliate.
 If you’re looking for a one-stop shop for programs from various vendors, CJ Affiliate is hard to beat.
 Its main selling point is the incredible standard 400-day cookie lifespan.
 However, some of its partner programs use shorter cookie lifespans, so check before you join.

 - Shareasale: Shareasale offers thousands of programs in its affiliate networks catalogue.
 Almost every ecommerce niche you can think of is catered for.
-Affiliate rates and cookie programs vary depending on the program.
+Commission rates and cookie lifespan vary depending on the programs you join.

 Ecommerce affiliate marketing is a mixed bag.
 Commissions range from very generous to very poor.
 However, the variety of programs alone will ensure you’ll find something that fits your site’s niche.